okeshawarz/prospectus/keshawarz_prospectus_v2.md

 and greater demand for land and housing within the city.
 The land commodity has peculiar features in terms of its elasticity of supply and the way that space interacts with the existence of any particular process.
-These features of laand markets may have very large implications in the distribution of income.
+These features of land markets may have very large implications in the distribution of income.
 For example, if increased density increases the amount captured by landlords, then the market urbanist prescription of simply upzoning and constructing market-rate housing may result in an increase in the housing supply